alfonsmagd/Vulkan_First_Steps/README.md

 - How to create a instance and generate logical device, physical devices, and VkQueue.(DONE)

-- How to create a Layer to debug differents options and trace in Debug Mode !
+- How to create a Validation Layer to debug differents options and trace in Debug Mode !
 (DONE)

 # How to compile.